Types Of Turquoise

 Charoite

-Charoite is a beautiful and interesting gemstone which was first introduced in the US around 1976.
+Charoite is a beautiful and interesting gemstone first introduced in the US around 1976.
 Its vivid colors range from lavender to deep chatoyant purple.

 Read More

-Charoite is said to be “The stone of the Spirit”.
-Wearing Charoite is believed to enhance self-esteem, accelerate spiritual growth and to soothe emotion, giving security.
-Charoite changes loneliness to love and warms the heart, it shows you the way through your fears and finding peace.
+Charoite is said to be "The stone of the Spirit."
+Wearing Charoite is believed to enhance self-esteem, accelerate spiritual growth, and soothe emotion, giving security.
+Charoite changes loneliness to love and warms the heart, showing you the way through your fears and finding peace.

-The Spiney Oyster gemstone is a colorful shell that comes from the oyster species “Spondylus various”, as the name implies, Spiney Oysters are covered with menacing spines.
-Spiney Oyster shell are unique, beautiful, and also difficult to harvest.
+The Spiny Oyster gemstone is a colorful shell that comes from the oyster species "Spondylus various."
+As the name implies, Spiny Oysters are covered with menacing spines.
+Spiny Oyster shells are unique, beautiful, and also difficult to harvest.

 Read More

 Typically found along the coasts of North Carolina all the way down to the waters near Brazil, also in the Sea of Cortez, and off the coast of Baja Mexico and Baja California.
-The shells of the Spiney Oyster are rare finds and are especially treasured by Native American Indian artists for their beautiful red, pink, brown, yellow, orange, purple, and white colors.
-Many Zuni artist started creating with Spiney Oyster when coral was endangered and unable to be mined.
+The shells of the Spiny Oyster are rare finds and are especially treasured by Native American Indian artists for their beautiful red, pink, brown, yellow, orange, purple, and white colors.
+Many Zuni artists started creating with Spiny Oyster when coral was endangered and unable to be mined.

-Orange spiney oyster can range in color from yellow to orange to red.
-This orange spiney oyster is the more common variety, it is found at mid to low ocean depths so snorkelers and scuba divers can easily get to it.
+Orange Spiny Oyster can range in color from yellow to orange to red.
+This orange Spiny Oyster is the more common variety, found at mid to low ocean depths so snorkelers and scuba divers can easily get to it.

-Purple Spiney oyster AKA “deep purple” spiney oyster is much harder to harvest because of the ocean depth in which it is found.
-This makes purple spiney oyster more rare and often harder to find.
+Purple Spiny Oyster, also known as "deep purple" Spiny Oyster, is much harder to harvest because of the ocean depth in which it is found.
+This makes purple Spiny Oyster more rare and often harder to find.